 The first thing that is difficult to comprehend about Sachsenhausen

+strikes you before you get to it: this is no isolated space tucked away from prying eyes.
 The camp is situated in the small town of Oranienburg, 22km or less than an hour's train journey from the centre of Berlin.
 High-ranking officers lived in mansions around the perimeter and a large SS housing estate bordered the camp - local girls married the men who served there and families lived backing onto the walls and within earshot of the camp's brickworks and shooting gallery.
 Prisoners were marched through the town between the camp and forced labour details and there are accounts of the residents closing their doors and shutters at the sound of marching feet.
 The Camp Commandant's office was landscaped with trees and a duck pond and the barracks for the guards were surrounded by gardens.
 It is almost surreal how much part of the local fabric the camp was and how much of a village feel was created for the men who ran it.

 Sachsenhausen was established in 1936 and was initially used to

 the background to the 1936 Olympics.
 Between then and 1945,

 over 200,000 people were interned there, including Jews, Sinti

 By 1944, about 90 % of the internees were non-Germans,

 primarily citizens of the Soviet Union and Poland.
 The camp

 quickly became the model of what the National Socialists

 believed a concentration camp should be: an expression of

 from the parade ground, means that every aspect was over

-aspect was overlooked by a huge machine gun set on top of the gate.
+looked by a huge machine gun set on top of the gate.
 If the

 prisoners faced the other way they were confronted by a gallows

 and the roll-call area is bordered by a running track where shoes were tested on a variety of materials, including cinders and cracked stones, by men carrying heavy packs of sand on their backs.
 Few survived this treatment for more than a matter of days.
 Visitors (including the industrialists who used its forced labour) were offered tours, the SS were trained there and, in 1938, the “Inspection of the Concentration Camps”, the central administrative office for all concentration camps in the territories controlled by Germany, was moved here.